mixxorz/django-inline-svg/README.rst

 Usage
 -----

-Store your SVGs in folder named ``svg`` folder at the root of any of your static file directories.
+Store your SVGs in folder named ``svg`` at the root of any of your static file directories.

 ::